Georg Hansen

-Colonel Georg Alexander Hansen (5 July 1904, Sonnefeld, Saxe-Coburg and Gotha – 8 September 1944, Plötzensee, Germany) was an Oberst (Colonel) in the Generalstab (General Staff of the German Army) and one of the participants in the German Resistance against the Nazi Regime of Adolf Hitler.
+Georg Alexander Hansen (5 July 1904 – 8 September 1944) was an Oberst (Colonel) in the Generalstab (General Staff of the German Army) and one of the participants in the German Resistance against the Nazis.
+Chief of the Abwehr Wilhelm Canaris appointed Colonel Hansen as his successor as head of military counterintelligence before his removal from office in February 1944.

-Early life
+Life

-Georg Hansen was born in Sonnefeld, the son of Theodor Hansen, a Oberforstmeister (Senior Ranger) for the Duchy of Saxe-Coburg and Gotha.
-In Coburg, he attended since 1914 the Gymnasium (high school) Casimirianum, where he graduated in 1923.
+Hansen was born in Sonnefeld, the son of Theodor Hansen, a Oberforstmeister (senior forester) for the Duchy of Saxe-Coburg and Gotha, and his wife Ottilie, née Mardorf.
+In Coburg, he attended since 1914 the Gymnasium Casimirianum, where he graduated with Abitur in 1923.
 He then studied law for two semesters at the University of Erlangen.
-In 1924 he joined the Panzergruppe of the Reichswehr (later the Wehrmacht).
+In 1924, he joined the Panzergruppe of the Reichswehr (later the Wehrmacht).
 He was promoted to Leutnant in 1927, and then Oberleutnant in 1931 at the Bavarian Motor Vehicles Department in Fürth.
-In the same year he married Irene Stölzel from Michelau; with her he had five children.
+In the same year, he married Irene Stölzel from Michelau; with her he had five children.

-In 1935 Hansen became the commander of the general staff training at the Military Academy (Kriegsakademie) in Berlin-Moabit, where he met the Chief of General Staff Ludwig Beck and Graf Claus von Stauffenberg.
+In 1935, Hansen became the commander of the general staff training at the Military Academy (Kriegsakademie) in Berlin-Moabit, where he met the Chief of General Staff Ludwig Beck and Graf Claus von Stauffenberg.
 In 1937, he was transferred from the training academy to the Department of Foreign Intelligence and Counterintelligence (Department of Foreign Armies of the East) in the War Ministry of the Reich under the command of Konteradmiral Wilhelm Canaris.
 Beginning in 1939, this department was renamed as Amt Ausland / Abwehr (Office of the Foreign Military Intelligence).
-There Hansen, as a group leader in Division I, was promoted to Major in May 1941 and Oberstleutnant in July 1942.
+There Hansen, as a group leader in Division I, was promoted to major in May 1941 and Oberstleutnant in July 1942.
 In 1943 he succeeded Hans Piekenbrock as the Chief of the Division I, Secret Intelligence Service.
 His tasks included military reconnaissance in the foreign countries.
 Finally, Canaris, before his resignation in February 1944, appointed Georg Hansen to succeed him as Head of Military Intelligence.

-In March 1944 Hansen attended a meeting with the Sicherheitsdienst (SD) to set up a unified intelligence service.
+In March 1944, Hansen attended a meeting with the Sicherheitsdienst (SD) to set up a unified intelligence service.
 Two months later, in May 1944, he and most of his staff were transferred to the Reichssicherheitshauptamt (RSHA), where he served as the deputy under his immediate superior, Walther Schellenberg.